 We seek to serve families in the Piedmont of North Carolina.
 The Piedmont Forest School is committed to providing an authentic forest school experience for young children ages 18 months to 11 years of age.
 We offer progressive, inclusive, and developmentally appropriate programs for children of all backgrounds and levels of ability.
 Our mission is to foster the development of the whole child, while engendering in them a love of and a commitment to caring for the natural world.

 Interested in applying for a position with the PFS?
 See current job descriptions for lead, assistant, staff or volunteer positions.
 Please send a resume and 2 references to email@example.com Only candidates who have or will receive the COVID-19 vaccine will be considered.

-The seeds for Piedmont Forest School were planted and germinated in 2018 with the launching of Earthwood Forest School, which primarily provided an exciting and edifying summer camp experience to a small group of children in the summers of 2019 and 2020.
+The seeds for Piedmont Forest School (PFS) were planted and germinated in 2018 at Little Creek Park and Greenway with the launching of Earthwood Forest School, which primarily provided an exciting and edifying summer camp experience to a small group of children in the summers of 2019 and 2020.

-In 2020, Sheri Grace, early childhood expert, long-time animal and Nature lover, and one of the founders of Earthwood, decided that the best way to ensure that children of all economic and cultural backgrounds could access and benefit from an authentic forest school experience was to found Piedmont Forest School as a non-profit.
-While we are still in the process of applying for 501-3c status to make it official, we have already been able to welcome a diverse group of forest school learners.
+In 2020, Sheri Grace, PhD., early childhood expert, long-time animal and Nature lover, and one of the founders of Earthwood, decided that the best way to ensure that children of all economic, and cultural backgrounds could access and benefit from a more authentic and inclusive forest school experience was to found Piedmont Forest School as a non-profit.